ioer-dresden/carto-lab-docker/docs/index.md

 # Your Reproducible Environment for Spatial Data Science

-**Carto-Lab Docker** is a FAIR-enabling computational environment, officially supported by the **FDZ IOER**.
+**Carto-Lab Docker** is a FAIR-enabling computational environment, officially supported by the **IOER FDZ**.
 It provides a versioned, pre-configured JupyterLab server in a Docker container, designed to make transparent and reproducible spatial analysis accessible to everyone.

 <p align="center"><img src="logo.svg">